SCOPE OF THIS CHAPTER

 If a decision is made that a child requires a protection plan to safeguard their welfare, the Chair should ensure that:

 - The risks to the child are stated and what is needed to change is specified;

-- A Core Group is identified of family members and professionals;
+- A Core Group is identified of family members and practitioners;

 - A date is set for the first core group meeting within 10 working days of the initial conference and timescales set for subsequent meetings;